 Timely and efficient distribution of merchandise to our stores is an important component of our overall business strategy.
 Domestically, our distribution center is located in Corona, California.
 At this facility, merchandise is inspected, allocated to stores and distributed to our stores and customers.
 Each store is typically shipped merchandise five times a week, providing our stores with a steady flow of new merchandise.

-During fiscal 2015, we closed our ecommerce fulfillment center located in Edwardsville, Kansas moving to fully localized fulfillment strategy in which we use our domestic store network to provide fulfillment services for the vast majority of customer purchases.
+We utilize a localized fulfillment strategy in which we use our domestic store network to provide fulfillment services for the vast majority of customer purchases.

-Internationally, we operate a combined distribution and ecommerce fulfillment center located in Graz, Austria that supports our Blue Tomato ecommerce and store operations in Europe and we operate a distribution center located in Delta, British Columbia, Canada to distribute merchandise to our Canadian stores.
+Internationally, we operate combined distribution and ecommerce fulfillment centers located in Graz, Austria and Melbourne, Australia respectively, that support our Blue Tomato ecommerce and store operations in Europe and our Fast Times ecommerce and store operations in Australia.
+We operate a distribution center located in Delta, British Columbia, Canada to distribute merchandise to our Canadian stores.